haeussma/masterthesis/book/_build/html/_sources/methods.md

 ### Run parameter estimation

 **Initialization**
-Whereas the `EnzymeKineticsExperiment` object solely serves as data container, the `ParameterEstimator` harbors the functionalities for parameter estimation.
+Whereas the `EnzymeKineticsExperiment` object solely serves as a data container, the `ParameterEstimator` harbors the functionalities for parameter estimation.
 Data can be provided as an `EnzymeKineticsExperiment` object.
 Alternatively, an `EnzymeMLDocument` documents can be provided as the data source via PyEnzyme by calling the `.from_EnzymeML()` method.
-Within the method, the id of the measured species needs to be specified according to the nomenclature within the `EnzymeMLDocument`.
-If the document contains information on an inhibitor, the respective id needs to be provided as well, if the inhibition constant should be estimated for the inhibitor.
+Within the method, the id of the measured species needs to be specified according to the nomenclature of the `EnzymeMLDocument`.
+If the document contains information on an inhibitor, the respective id needs to be provided as well, if the inhibition constant should be estimated for the respective inhibitor.

 Initially, missing data for the fitting process is calculated based on the assumption of mass conservation.
 Thereby, missing product concentration $P$ is calculated based on the given substrate measurement data and the specified initial substrate concentration $S_{0}$ for each measurement $t$ ({eq}`missing_product`).
 If product data is provided, missing substrate concentrations are calculated accordingly ({eq}`missing_substrate`).